AydaMkd/milestoneProject3-frontend/README.md

 <br>

 ### What we learned:
-- Connecting the Front-End with Back-End.
+- Connecting the frontend and the backend.
 - To check the latest versions of the installed dependencies and be aware of what is deprecated.
 - Time frame, implementing the features we planned in a short amount of time.